We are deeply sorry for your loss - the staff at Pacific View Memorial Chapel

 Scot delighted the locals with his steam engine in the annual parades.
 He enjoyed hunting, building and collecting model trains, reading many books about the history of railways and the logging industry, and spending time with his family and friends.
 In recent years, many knew him for his famous “bathroom window” trophy hunts.
 Sunday nights were spent having dinner with close friends and family, doing puzzles, playing cards, corn hole, and watching old western movies.
 Judy kept him busy with many date nights to concerts, dinner, and finding new wine venues.

 Scot was always there to offer his advice; many would call looking for an answer.
 His response was “Well, I have answer but I’m not sure it’s the right one.”
 He will be remembered by all for his quick wit, oil stained t-shirt topped with suspenders, his ole hickory, wealth of knowledge, and his unwavering passion for his work.

 Scot would want to leave you with one more thought, “Be a good neighbor and God only made a few perfect heads, the rest he covered with hair.”

 A celebration of life will be held on Sunday October 3rd, 2021 at 2pm at the Eisele Family Park, 5800 Mill Creek Rd., Sheridan.

 In lieu of flowers, donations can be made to Corvallis Society of Model Engineers (CSME) c/o Patrick Sloma 5543 SW Windflower Dr., Corvallis, OR 97333.

-To send flowers to the family or plant a tree in memory of Aaron Scot Breeden, please visit our floral store.
+To plant a beautiful memorial tree in memory of Aaron Scot Breeden, please visit our Tree Store.